ashkanmradi/neural-network-from-scratch/README.md

 # cifar10-neural-network-classifier
-Implementing a neural network classifier using tensorflow for cifar-10 dataset without any libraries but numpy.
+Implementing a neural network classifier using tensorflow for cifar-10 dataset, without any libraries but numpy.